domranieri/echo-bot/README.md

 ## Installation

 ### 1. Install Git
 Download and install from https://git-scm.com if you don't already have it.
-Verify with `git --version`.
+Verify with `git --version`

 ### 2. Clone the repository
 ```bash